-If you’re pressed for time, don’t take the easy way out and take something you saw off of the internet just because a games athletes suggested it.
+If you’re pressed for time, don’t take the easy way out and take something you saw off of the internet just because a CrossFit games athletes suggested it.
 This completely disregards many important aspects of a well-thought-out plan will likely lead to injury.
+Not to mention being a CrossFit games athlete does not necessarily mean they are a qualified coach.

 Moreover, if you’re not able to clearly see into the future (or even in the past) it will be tough to align your pieces with someone else’s.